skdeshpande91/VCBART/README.md

-# VC-BART: Bayesian trees for varying coefficients
+# VCBART: Bayesian trees for varying coefficients

 An R package for fitting a linear varying coefficient model using Bayesian Additive Regression Trees.

-For more details about the VC-BART procedure, see [our paper](https://arxiv.org/abs/2003.06416).
+For more details about the VCBART procedure, see [our paper](https://arxiv.org/abs/2003.06416).

 This is the development branch.
-If you just want to use VC-BART, you should download the package source that is available on the main branch.
+If you just want to use VCBART, you should download the package source that is available on the main branch.
 A copy of that package source is maintained in the directory VCBART.

 The directory VCBARTdev is a prototype package in which updates and other development occurs.